 SFRP2

 SFRP2 is a protein involved in cancer growth.
 Research has suggested it may be involved in osteosarcoma spreading through the body.
 The DeMore lab has used the mAB in pre-clinical osteosarcoma models (non-human).
-The results showed that blocking SFRP2 stopped the growth and spread (metastasisCancer cells have spread from the site where they developed to other parts of the body.) of osteosarcoma.
+The results showed that blocking SFRP2 stopped the growth and spread (metastasis) of osteosarcoma.

 The Osteosarcoma Research Project